hodamasteri/git-playground/README.md

 git commit --amend
 ```

 Amend only works with the most recent commit not earlier ones.
-Ammend also provides another functionality: You can modify the message of the **most recent commit**.
+Amend also provides another functionality: You can modify the message of the **most recent commit**.
 This is particularly useful for fixing typos or making other necessary adjustments to the commit message.

 ### Ignoring files